Chart Color Schemes

 The level of general health in Panania (North) - Milperra is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Approximately 54% (~6,395 people) have private health cover, above Greater Sydney's 48.6%.
-The most frequent medical conditions are arthritis (7.9%) and asthma (6.8%).
-About 72.7% report no medical ailments, compared to 75.8% in Greater Sydney.
-Residents aged 65 and over make up 17.0% (1,992 people), higher than Greater Sydney's 15.8%.
+Approximately 54% (~6,395 people) of the total population has private health cover, which is higher than Greater Sydney's average of 48.6%.
+The most common medical conditions are arthritis (7.9%) and asthma (6.8%).
+About 72.7% of residents report no medical ailments compared to 75.8% in Greater Sydney.
+The area has a higher proportion of residents aged 65 and over at 17.0% (~1,992 people) compared to Greater Sydney's 15.8%.

 Frequently Asked Questions - Health